wp-plugins/yith-woocommerce-product-vendors/readme.txt

 == Frequently Asked Questions ==

-= Can i customize plugin templates ? =
+= Can I customize plugin templates ? =

 Yes, you can, plugin templates can be overwritten from your theme.
 You just have to create the folder *woocommerce/product-vendors* and add in it the templates that you want to customize.

 == Installation ==

+**Important**: First of all, you have to download and activate [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin, which is mandatory for YITH WooCommerce Multi Vendor to be working.

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Multi Vendor` from Plugins page

+= Configuration =

+YITH WooCommerce Multi Vendor will add a new tab called "Multi Vendor" in "YIT Plugins" menu item.
+There, you will find all Yithemes plugins with quick access to plugin setting page.

 == Changelog ==